KellyT4425/slot-royale/README.md

 ### Decision Points 🧠
 - **Play Again?**: After each round, the user is prompted to play again or exit.
 - **Balance Check**: If the balance reaches zero, the user is prompted to deposit more funds.
+- **Show Stats**: Allows user to choose if they want see there game stats, this provides awareness of bet amount and winnings, along with game spins.

 ## **Future Features** 🌟